delfinparis/ai-prompt-vault/LAUNCH_NOW_GUIDE.md

 ### Issue: "Wizard doesn’t open on first visit"
 **Solution:** Test in a private window, or clear localStorage key `rpv:wizardDismissed` (DevTools → Application → Local Storage).
 The wizard auto‑opens for true first‑time users (no copies yet).

+---

+## Appendix: Coaching Wizard analytics and admin overlay

+These are the in‑app analytics events the wizard emits via `trackEvent(name, data)` which dispatches a CustomEvent `rpv_event` on `window`:

+- `rpv:wizard_start` – wizard opened
+- `rpv:wizard_category_select` – category chosen
+- `rpv:wizard_chip_select` – chip toggled in step 2
+- `rpv:wizard_generate` – user generated final prompt
+- `rpv:wizard_prompt_copy` – user copied the result CTA
+- `rpv:wizard_quality_generate` – emitted on generate with data: `{ challenge, score, suggestionsRemaining }`
+- `rpv:wizard_quality_threshold` – fired when the quality meter crosses 45/65/85 during step 2 with data: `{ from, to, challenge, suggestionsRemaining }`

+Quality meter notes:
+- Score weights: Situation 25, Goal 20, Blocker 20, Tone 10, Timeframe 10, plus length bonus up to 15.
+- Thresholds are recorded at 45/65/85.

+Admin dashboard overlay (debug‑only):
+- Append `?admin=1` to your app URL to show a small overlay in the bottom‑right with funnel stats: category counts, generates, copies, quality generate count + avg score, and threshold counts.
+- The overlay only listens to `rpv_event` and can be removed or expanded later.

 ### Issue: "Analytics aren’t showing up"
 **Solution:**
 - If using Plausible: uncomment the script in `public/index.html`, deploy, and add custom events as goals.
 See ANALYTICS_SETUP.md.